Sex and Muscle Pain: A Surprisingly Natural Way to Feel Better

 While sex can be a surprisingly effective natural tool for pain relief, it isn’t a replacement for professional care, especially in cases of:

-• Nerve disorders
+• Nerve-related disorders (like sciatica)

-• Chronic conditions requiring medical intervention
+• Chronic conditions requiring a specialized treatment plan

-However, integrated into a holistic self-care routine, sex can support:
+However, integrated into a holistic self-care routine,

 • Physical recovery